flian/LostWallets/README.md

 We don't need your file wallet.dat!

 We work on your hash from your file.</br>
-Found password entered remotely on your desktop (AnyDisk)
+Found password entered remotely on your desktop (AnyDesk)

 We discuss the commission for restoration individually.</br>
 The commission depends on many factors such as number, iterations, balance, password length, whether there are hints and more.<hr>